Springfield (The Simpsons): Springfield Retirement Castle

-The Springfield Retirement Castle is Springfield's retirement home for the elderly.
-Some noted residents of the Castle include Abraham "Grampa" J. Simpson and his neighbors, Jasper Beardley, and the Crazy Old Man.
+The fictional Springfield Retirement Castle is Springfield's retirement home for the elderly.
+Some noted residents of the Castle include Abraham "Grampa" J. Simpson, Jasper Beardley, and Old Jewish Man.

 For Grampa Simpson, the Retirement Castle is a lonely place to be.
 He often gets mad when his family does not come and visit him.
 The door features a sign reading 'Thank you for not discussing the outside world'.
 The most interesting way to pass time at the home is to "stake yourself out a good spot at the starin' window", which overlooks nothing but a barren tree, and bingo (the prize being a banana).
 The staff of the home has little to no respect for the residents, doing things like vacuuming their hair during "nap time", or switching their IV bags with their catheter bags when the former is empty, and the latter is full.
 In the episode "Old Money", Grampa inherits $106,000 from his girlfriend Beatrice "Bea" Simmons.
 He uses both this money and his winnings from a gambling junket to refurbish and redecorate the home and has the dining hall renamed in Bea's honor.

 Government

-The Springfield City Hall
+Springfield City Hall

-The City Hall of Springfield serves as the workplace of Mayor Quimby and the City Government.
-Often it is the site of town meetings regarding an issue facing the city, where the citizens vote to approve a proposal that generally causes havoc (most of the time proposed by Homer) and causes more problems.
+The fictional City Hall of Springfield serves as the workplace of Mayor Quimby and the City Government.
+It is often the site of town meetings, where the citizens hold a vote to approve proposals in an attempt to fix an issue facing the city.
+These proposals generally cause havoc and create even more problems for the town to later deal with.
 The building is based on the Chelmsford, Massachusetts public library due to longtime The Simpsons background designer Lance Wilder, being a former Chelmsford resident.

 Landmarks

 Five Corners

-Five Corners is "the only geographic location in the US where five states meet".
+Five Corners is a fictional location, imagined as "the only geographic location in the US where five states meet".
 A boundary marker indicates the exact spot.
+In reality, no such place exists in the US; the location is a spoof of Four Corners.
 While on their road trip to Itchy & Scratchy Land, the Simpsons visit Five Corners, where they each "stand in five different states while holding hands".
 The location is visited again in "The Bob Next Door", where Sideshow Bob plots to kill Bart at the marker where the location's unique property would result in a lack of extraterritorial jurisdiction, explaining it as: "I can stand in one state, fire a gun in a second state, the bullet will travel through the third, hitting you in the fourth, so you fall dead in the fifth.
 No single act is against any law, but their sum total is the greatest murder..."
-In reality, no such place exists in the US; the location is a spoof of Four Corners.